Unraveling the Go sync Package: A Deep Dive into Cond for Concurrent Coordination

 - Wakes up all Goroutines waiting on

-protects the shared state.
-When you read or modify the state that your condition depends on, you hold the mutex.Cond
+Mutexprotects the shared state.
+When you read or modify the state that your condition depends on, you hold the mutex.Condhandles the waiting/notification.
+When a Goroutine needs to wait for the state to change, it usesCond.Wait().
+When a Goroutine changes the state such that others might be unblocked, it usesCond.Signal()orCond.Broadcast().

 Practical Example 1: Producer-Consumer Problem